nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 ### Meetings

-There are 6 types of planned meetings, each with their specific purpose.
+There are 6 types of meetings, each with their specific purpose.

 1. Every 3 weeks at the beginning of the sprint:
 	- We do a special start-of-sprint meeting